 We install Angular using the Angular Command Line Interface (Angular CLI)

-The Angular CLI helps us to quickly create an Angular application with all the configuration files and packages in one single command.
-It also helps us to add features (components, directives, services, etc) to existing Angular applications.
+The Angular CLI helps us quickly create an application with all the configuration files and packages in one command.
+It also helps us add features (components, directives, services, etc) to existing Angular applications.

 The Angular CLI creates the Angular Application and uses Typescript